thewca/wca-regulations/wca-regulations.md

     - A6c) The competitor must fully release the puzzle before stopping the timer.
 Penalty: disqualification of the attempt (DNF).
 Exception: If no moves have been applied after stopping the timer and before releasing the puzzle, a time penalty (+2 seconds) may be assigned instead, at the discretion of the judge.
     - A6d) The competitor must stop the timer using both hands, placed flat on the sensors with palms down.
 Penalty: time penalty (+2 seconds).
     - A6e) After releasing the puzzle, the competitor must not touch or move the puzzle until the judge has inspected the puzzle.
 Penalty: disqualification of the attempt (DNF).
 Exception: If no moves have been applied, a time penalty (+2 seconds) may be assigned instead, at the discretion of the judge.
-    - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
+    - A6f) The competitor must not reset the timer unless both the competitor and the judge have signed the attempt.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
         - A6f1) If the competitor resets the timer before the result has been completely recorded, the judge must not write down the result from memory or from video or photographic evidence, and must disqualify the attempt instead (DNF).
     - A6g) The judge determines whether the puzzle is solved.
 They must not touch the puzzle before they have determined whether to assign a penalty for misalignment.
 Exception: For Clock, the judge will usually need to pick up the puzzle to verify both faces.
     - A6h) In case of a dispute, moves or alignments must not be applied to the puzzle before the dispute is resolved.